davidwolfpaw/velox-theme/README.md

 * __Link Color__ _(also progress bar color)_
 * __Link Active/Hover/Focus Color__
 ### Theme Settings
-* __Font Pairing__ - I have seven default font pairings so your content always looks good!
+* __Font Pairing__ - I have four default font pairings so your content always looks good!
 * __Night Mode__ - Let visitors toggle night mode to make the page darken for low-light reading.
 You can default to light mode, dark mode, or remove the toggle altogehter.
 * __Read Time__ - Display an estimate for how long an article will take to read.
 * __Article Progress Bar__ - Show a progress bar for how far you've scrolled in an article.